-From То Medium Traffic motivator Volume estimate Major factor Analyzer host Clients in WWW Ethernet, general networking User actions Volatile.
-Like one HTTP client.
-User activity.
-Per any request the amount of requested KPIs is the driving factor.
+From То Medium Traffic motivator Volume estimate Major factor Analyzer Clients Ethernet, User actions Volatile.
+Like User activity.
+Per any request host in WWW general networking one HTTP client. the amount of requested KPIs is the driving factor.

 There is no continuous machine-to-machine interaction, all activities are initiated by the user.
 The amount of traffic depends completely on user-decisions.
 Server output typically contains graphics.
 Medium duty cycle